lydtechconsulting/springboot-graylog/README.md

 # Spring Boot Demo With Graylog

-A Spring Boot application that consumes and produces messages from Kafka, generating logging as it does so.
+A Spring Boot application with a REST API that when called will log a messages.
 This logging is piped through to Graylog where messages can be searched and filtered.
 Alerts can be configured to notify targets such as Slack, for example when error messages are received.

 ## Build Application